What are Cobots?

-Collaborative robots or “cobots” are robots that have been designed to communicate with, and to operate alongside, humans in the workplace.
+Collaborative robots or “cobots” are types of industrial robots that have been designed to communicate with and operate alongside humans in the workplace.
 Cobots are not built to replace humans but rather to augment and enhance human capabilities.
-In doing so, they provide increased strength, improved data capabilities and more accurate precision that will help to transform a number of industries.
+In doing so, they provide increased strength, improved data capabilities and more accurate precision that will help transform several industries.

 Cobots offer a host of advantages that make them ideal for working alongside human operators – they are lightweight, smaller in size and energy-efficient.
 By definition, they are collaborative, enabled with constructional and operational mechanisms to qualify as a safe companion for co-working in the same time and space as human operators.“The future of testing: automation and collaborative robots” Vivek Jaykrishnan, Senior Director of Technology, Digital Engineering & Manufacturing Services, Capgemini

 Advantages of using cobots:

 - Increased productivity – cobots do not need a break; they can operate continuously, resulting in longer production runs and shorter cycle times.
 Additionally, they can perform monotonous tasks, releasing human workers to do more fulfilling jobs.

 - Improved quality – cobots’ precision and consistency result in higher product quality and reduced defects.
 They can perform tasks with minimal variation, contributing to better overall quality control.